 COVID-19 and global suspension of slot rules

-Due to governments imposing restrictions on air traffic and arriving passengers as well as the dramatic decrease in consumer demand IATA has requested regulators worldwide to suspend the slot usage rules (80/20 use-it or lose-it) immediately.
+Due to governments imposing restrictions on air traffic and arriving passengers as well as the dramatic decrease in consumer demand, IATA has requested regulators worldwide to suspend the slot usage rules (80/20 use-it or lose-it) immediately.
+The usage requirements have been suspended (pdf) at most of the worlds congested airports for the Northern Summer 2020 season.
 Please see the full press release for more information.

 IATA provides the global air transport industry with the Worldwide Slot Guidelines (WSG), a single set of guidelines for airport slot management and allocation.
 The slot planning process is the essential back bone to allow the industry to plan operations to the world’s most congested airports, avoiding what would otherwise be chaos.